Flagsmith/flagsmith-docs/docs/clients/client-side/javascript.md

 ---
-title: Flagsmith Javascript SDK
+title: Flagsmith JavaScript SDK
-sidebar_label: Javascript
+sidebar_label: JavaScript
-description: Manage your Feature Flags and Remote Config in your Javascript applications.
+description: Manage your Feature Flags and Remote Config in your JavaScript applications.
 slug: /clients/javascript
 ---

-This library can be used with pure Javascript, React (and all other popular frameworks/libraries) and React Native projects.
+This library can be used with pure JavaScript, React (and all other popular frameworks/libraries) and React Native projects.
 The source code for the client is available on [Github](https://github.com/flagsmith/flagsmith-js-client).

-Example applications for a variety of Javascript frameworks such as React, Vue and Angular, as well as React Native, can be found here:
+Example applications for a variety of JavaScript frameworks such as React, Vue and Angular, as well as React Native, can be found here:

 - [Flagsmith Framework Examples](https://github.com/flagsmith/flagsmith-js-client/tree/main/examples)